What is a lobbyist?

 One of the reasons there is so much confusion about lobbyists is that there are many definitions out there for the word lobbyist.
 Let’s look at all of them to see if we can find an acceptable definition of the word lobbyist.

-The problem with the dictionary definition of a lobbyist is that the definition includes citizen advocates who attend a march or protest, calls a member of Congress, writes a letter to their Senator, or attends a town hall meeting.
+The problem with the dictionary definition of lobbying is that the definition includes citizen advocates who attend a march or protest, calls a member of Congress, writes a letter to their Senator, or attends a town hall meeting.

 For this reason, we think the dictionary definitions miss the mark.
 Nobody would reasonably say that a person who attends a march or a protest is a lobbyist.